nyc-crh/site/content/gallery/blackwells-island.md

 video:
 videoTitle:
 eventname: An educator for the deaf brought three boys from the blind ward on Blackwell’s Island to be educated in Manhattan in the first New York school for the blind.
-caption: Section of a diagram of institutions on Blackwell’s Island (now called Roosevelt Island) that includes a building for “Male Blind” ward, and other buildings to house poor people.
+caption: Section of a diagram of institutions on Blackwell’s Island (now called Roosevelt Island) that includes a building for "Male Blind" ward, and other buildings to house poor people.
 archive_source: New York City Municipal Archives
 source_link: https://nycma.lunaimaging.com/luna/servlet/detail/RECORDSPHOTOUNITARC~24~24~1350176~136240:Survey-of-Blackwell-s-Island
 copyright: Public Domain